 Ferrets are unique pets.
 While they may look a little like a rodent, they're actually close relatives of weasels and otters.
 Their Latin name, Mustela putorius furo, means "spear-shaped stinky little thief!"

-Unlike most other pets, ferrets do have a smell.
-Some people call it musty; others call it nasty.
+Unlike most other pets, ferrets do have an odor.
+Some people call it musty; others call it unpleasant.
 If you're thinking about adopting a ferret or two, be sure to spend time with one before making a final decision.
 If you're okay with the smell, you'll almost certainly enjoy your new pet.

-Ferrets are closely related to animals with not-so-positive reputations, such as weasels and stoats.
+Ferrets are closely related to animals with less than positive reputations, such as weasels and stoats.
 On the other hand, they're also cousins to adorable critters such as otters and beavers.
 They're long and skinny, and their coats may be any color from white to black.
-With all that said, there are lots of ways to come up with great names for your new pet.
-Here are just a few.
+With all that said, there are plenty of ways to come up with great names for your new pet.

 - Flip Flop